bullhorn/rest-api-docs/source/includes/howto/_candidate.md

 }
 ```

-This is an extension of the single GET and supports the same result set control parameters (count, start) as the query call.
-ID values are specified as a comma-separated list:
+This is an extension of the single GET and supports the same result set control parameters (count, start) as the query call. id values are specified as a comma-separated list: